Zimbra/zm-mailbox/docs/INSTALL-OSX.md

 ## Install JDK

-Install the JDK 1.7 from Oracle if not already present on your system.
+Install both JDK 1.7 and JDK 1.8 from Oracle if not already present on your system.
+JDK 1.7 is used for compilation while JDK 1.8 is used at runtime.

+Set the JDK 1.7 installation as your default using the JAVA_HOME environment variable.

+$ export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_79.jdk/Contents/Home

+Create a symlink from /opt/zimbra/java to the JDK 1.8 installation.

+$ sudo ln -s /Library/Java/JavaVirtualMachines/jdk1.8.0_51.jdk/Contents/Home/jre /opt/zimbra/java

 ## Configure OpenLDAP